Glebe Road, Adamstown - safety improvements

 Why not build a bridge over the rail line?

-Why are you removing the right turn into and out of Wood Street?
+Why did you remove the right turn into and out of Wood Street?

-Why has it taken so long for work to start?
+Why did it take so long for this project to start?

-Who is funding the installation of traffic control signals and related works?
+Who is funded the installation of traffic control signals and related works?

 What are the benefits of the project?

-Have any other options been considered to address the accident history at the intersections?
+What other options were considered to address the accident history at the intersections?

 Will vehicles end up queuing on the rail line?